rlucente-se-jboss/hex2ascii/README.md

 This code correctly and very efficiently converts the hexadecimal values from $00 to $0f to the ASCII equivalent characters from '0' to 'F' with no branching.

+This repository includes a simple assembly language subroutine, [hex2ascii.asm](hex2ascii.asm) that leverages the above to convert both hexadecimal nibbles of a byte to their respective ASCII characters.